anirudhaangiras/Bellabeat-Data_Analysis-Case-Study/README.md

 I have been encouraged to use public data that explores smart device users’ daily habits, specifically, the [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit) (**License- CC0: Public Domain**).
 Analysing FitBit fitness tracker data will help gain insights into how consumers use the FitBit app and discover trends for Bellabeat marketing strategy answering questions such as
 - What are some trends in smart device usage?
 - How could these trends apply to Bellabeat customers?
 - How could these trends help influence Bellabeat marketing strategy?

+## Ask